SEAN: Two manga enter! One manga leaves! Who will prevail?

 MICHELLE: Yeah, I probably will end up reading this, too.

-MELINDA: I haven’t really been reading anything digital at all lately, but this might be the right length for it.
+MJ: I haven’t really been reading anything digital at all lately, but this might be the right length for it.

 SEAN: We also get All-Out!!
 17 (the final volume), Peach Boy Riverside 2, Practice Makes Perfect 3, Seven Shakespeares 14, Shaman King: Flowers 5, Space Brothers 38, and We Must Never Fall in Love!
 4.